rioncm/google-authz-client/examples/fastapi_app/fastapi-flow.md

   }
 }
 ```
-3. The API receives the request, forwards the ID token to `google-authz`, and validates
+3. The API receives the request, forwards the access token to `google-authz`, and validates
    the user + authorizations.

 # lib/authz.py